hiruna72/squigualiser/docs/base_shift_and_eventalignment.md

 Motivated from the idea presented in [pore_model document](pore_model.md) about the most contributing base to the current level, we can programmatically calculate a `base_shift` to nicely align the signal to the base (color).

-Provide the argument `--auto_base_shift` to automatically calculate the base shift.

 The calculation is implemented [here](https://github.com/hiruna72/squigualiser/blob/2389379fa8898bf78fd695b3bddac982213ea951/src/plot_utils.py#L194)

 ## Example 1